EhoNo1/Aetous-VRC-Blog/docs/Commissions.md

 #### Environments

 - $30 3D External environment.
-- $FREE Skybox external environment.
+- $FREE 2D Skybox (a free or CC0 asset found elsewhere).

 ---
 ## Code Commissions
 Need someone to write some Udon# code for you?
 I got you.
+Price varies depending on complexity, reach out to me and we'll figure out a price.

 ---
 ## Important Notes